Becky Gray needs to talk to the community. But unlike other community conversations, this is one she'd rather not need to have.

 But there are more complications.
 For instance, it's not as if one person or organization could come in and pay for a full year of a local match to allow the Emergency Solutions grant to continue.
 That's because the CSBG and Emergency Solutions grants are on different cycles.
 The Emergency Solutions grant is for a full 18-month cycle rather than just 12 months.

-Page 2 of 2 - Further complicating the issue is that the contact person at the KHRC that determines CSBG funding also provides the Emergency Solutions grant.
+Further complicating the issue is that the contact person at the KHRC that determines CSBG funding also provides the Emergency Solutions grant.

 "We're currently funded through March.
 Hopefully after that, we can come up with alternatives," Gray said.
 "We're gathering at least 30 different people to discuss it in a community conversation in January.
 We'll be looking for ways to fix the issue, but nothing is set in stone."